 Apart from Island chasing and DXing, I am now involved as Commissioner of the Keowee Fire Tax District.
-This is a new and exciting adventure and provides our communities with a valuable service.
-Golf is my favorite activity I enjoy the challenge.
+This is an exciting adventure and provides our communities with a valuable service.
+Golf is my favorite activity and I enjoy the challenge.
 It is much like chasing DX.
-Sometimes you hit a good shot or work a needed station and sometimes things do not work out like you would like but it is still fun.
+Sometimes you hit a good shot or work a needed station.
+Sometimes things do not work out like you would like but it is still fun.
 I haven’t found a golf course I did not like.
 I am a member of Keowee Key Golf and Country Club.
 We have particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
 I have shot my age many times but getting older helps.
 I spent 20 years leading a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
 Needless to say, retirement has allowed me to see the world, have fun and meet a lot of wonderful people.

 List of Islands activated by W9DC – QSL cards are available direct or via bureau.

 W9DC QSL Information: Please send QSLs direct to my home address or via the ARRL or the W9 QSL Bureau.
 I also input all QSOs into LOTW and ask that you use this service if possible.